space-physics/msise00/README.md

 # MSISE-00 in Python

-NRL MSISE-00 atmospheric model for Python &g3; 3.6, also accessible via Matlab &ge; R2014b.
+NRL MSISE-00 atmospheric model for Python &ge; 3.6, also accessible via Matlab.
 Valid from altitude z = 0..1000 km.

 The plot immediately below shows a slice at 200km on a world-wide grid.